ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/03_AlphaFold_PAF/structures/README.md

 ## Overview

-This directory contains the structural input files used to prepare the **03_AlphaFold_PAF** molecular dynamics system.
+This directory contains the structural input files used to prepare the `03_AlphaFold_PAF` molecular dynamics system.

+The folder label `03_AlphaFold_PAF` corresponds to the **public AlphaFold-derived KDM5C receptor setup** used in the manuscript.
+This receptor setup is referred to as **PAF**.

 These files represent key coordinate states generated during MD system setup, along with the receptor and ligand structure files required for system construction.